kris-76/thecardroom/README.md

 As such, TCR has placed into the code a small comission for ourself.
 When an NFT is minted to an external address the code will also transfer the min utxo value to the TCR wallet.
 Currently this is just 1 ADA.
 You can of course remove this from the code but it will be highly appreciated if you leave it in.
+Consider it a small tip to the development team at TCR.

 # Conclusion